 Our staff attended a stadium Site Plan Review meeting held by the City on February 14, 2017.
 Here are a few things we learned:

 - Construction plans for the stadium are moving forward.
-The contractor is planning for earthwork on the bus barn site and the demolition of the Rainbow Foods portion of the Midway Center to happen beginning mid-May.
-Full building permits should be issued by September.
+The contractor is planning for earthwork on the bus barn site by the end of May.
+(Demolition of the Rainbow Foods portion of the Midway Center is also required to accommodate the current stadium plan, but it is unclear when that will happen.)

 - Talks about private development on the west and north side of the superblock are happening (along Snelling, and east of the “great lawn” area).
 However, the city is not expecting development of tall office towers as indicated in the master plan at this time.
 And, the temporary parking lots on the west side of the stadium are going to be constructed (as indicated in the site plan), so it sounds like any significant development along Snelling would happen after the stadium was finished and in operation.
 Long-term leases on the eastern side of the superblock will likely prohibit development there for the forthcoming years.